 - Pre-cook the acorn squash: Simply brush the halved and deseeded squash with olive oil and place face down on a baking sheet.
 Cook at 350 degrees for 25-30 minutes.

-- Saute veggies and then combine with the freekeh.
-Stuff the squash and roast for another 10-20 minutes.
+- Next, saute veggies and combine with the freekeh.
+Finally, stuff the squash and roast for another 10-20 minutes.
 (Additional cooking is not necessary but good if you want it hot or are preparing ahead of time and then want to heat it up).

 - 2 tablespoons extra-virgin olive oil, divided